ahlstromcj/seq66/README.md

 ## Recent Changes

+    *   Version 0.98.8:
+        *   Changed the Apply button from Edit / Preferences to a Restart button.
     *   Version 0.98.7:
         *   Fixed issue #80 where some MIDI controls were getting recorded.
         *   Fixed issue #81, adding <stdexcept> to code catching